 Sri or Lakshmi : The Hindu Goddess of Wealth, Prosperity & Abundance

-The goddess Sri or Lakshmi is the personification of auspicious and royal qualities.
+The Goddess Sri or Lakshmi is the personification of auspiciousness and royal qualities.